A story about a boy and a girl….and a skeleton, in a suit, named Abe….in a bar….in purgatory. Oh, and it’s a romance.

 Natalie pulled away and opened her eyes.
 “What’s with the skeleton?” she asked.

 “I’ll tell you what’s with the skeleton!”
 Abe grunted.
 “Look around you!
 You’re dead!
 Pits of fire are swallowing people down into hell and you two are kissing!
 Am I the only one who thinks that this is absolutely bat-shit crazy?!”

 “I think I know what’s bugging him,” said James.

 “Oh, you do, do you?” said Abe.
 “Well, please then, enlighten us.”

 “You’re jealous,” said James.

 “And why would I be jealous?” asked Abe.
 “I’m sitting over here with a full cup.
-Meanwhile, you two have already drank more than half!”
+Meanwhile, you two have already drunk more than half!”

 “And why is that?” scoffed the skeleton.

 “Because everything you know has come from the experiences of someone else.
 You don’t know who you are, who your family is, you don’t know what brings you joy or what scares you.
 Sure, you can say that you’ve never felt loss but you have never felt love either.
 You have never loved or found out what it means to be loved.
 You have no idea what it means to be connected to someone.
-Because, when your connected to someone, it doesn’t matter if your glass is half-full or half-empty, whatever comes your way, you’ll handle it–together.”
+Because when you’re connected to someone it doesn’t matter if your glass is half-full or half-empty, whatever comes your way, you’ll handle it–together.”